Step 1: Evaluate your blind and buy new blind pull cord

 Figure B: Bottom Rail Detail

 Feed the end of the new lift cord through the small hole in the bottom bar and tie a retaining knot.
 Make sure the bottom loop of the ladder goes around the bottom bar.
-Tuck the loose ladder strings and lift cord knot into the rail hole and reinstall the plastic plug.
+Tuck the loose ladder blind strings and lift cord knot into the rail hole and reinstall the plastic plug.

 Required Tools for this Project